BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 The zip file [BoPDdiseasescreening.zip](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/BoPDScreeningTool.zip) contains supporting document needed for execution.
 Please download the file and refer to the tool maunal [tool_instruction.md](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/tool_instruction.md) for detailed execution instructions.
 WinPython has already embeded many commonly used modules but the module, skorch, was not included and needs further installation.
 Detailed installation instruction can be found in *dependency version.txt* under dependency folder.

  ***Note**: Executing on WinPython is optional.
 It helps to make the tool as a protable distribtuion even for users without Python or with difficulty installing Python on the computer.
-If here is installed Python3.8 already, the screening tool script from the zip file could be executed directly through local Python.
+If Python3.8 is already installed, the screening tool script from the zip file could be executed directly through local Python.
 Deatialed instructions of execution can be found in the tool maunal [tool_instruction.md](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/tool_instruction.md) as well.*

 ### 3.2 Headless version